Hildesheim

-Hildesheim (/de/; Hilmessen or Hilmssen; Hildesia) is a city in Lower Saxony, in north-central Germany with 101,693 inhabitants.
-It is in the district of Hildesheim, about 30 km southeast of Hanover on the banks of the Innerste River, a small tributary of the Leine River.
+Hildesheim (Note: /de/; Hilmessen or Hilmssen; Hildesia) is a city in Lower Saxony, north-central Germany.
+With a population of over 100,000, it is located southeast of Hanover on the Innerste river, a tributary of the Leine.

-The Holy Roman Emperor Louis the Pious founded the Bishopric of Hildesheim in 815 and created the first settlement with a chapel on the so-called Domhügel.

-Hildesheim is situated on the north–south Autobahn 7, and hence is connected with Hamburg in the north and Austria in the south.

-With the Hildesheim Cathedral and the St. Michael's Church, Hildesheim became a UNESCO World Heritage Site in 1985.

-In 2015 the city and the diocese celebrated their 1200th anniversary.
+The first settlement was created in 815 by Emperor Louis the Pious, who established the Diocese of Hildesheim.
+It became a UNESCO World Heritage Site in 1985, and in 2015 the city and diocese celebrated their 1200th anniversary.

 History

 Early years

 According to tradition, the city was named after its founder Hildwin.
 The city is one of the oldest cities in Northern Germany, became the seat of the Bishopric of Hildesheim in 815 and may have been founded when the bishop moved from Elze to the ford across the River Innerste, which was an important market on the Hellweg trade route.
 The settlement around the cathedral very quickly developed into a town and was granted market rights by King Otto III in 983.
 Originally the market was held in a street called Alter Markt (lit. 'old market') which still exists today.
 The first marketplace was laid out around the church St. Andreas.
 When the city grew further, a larger market place became necessary.
 The present market place of Hildesheim was laid out at the beginning of the 13th century when the city had about 5,000 inhabitants.